inesfolha/Moviepedia/README.md

 - AI integration to receive personalized movie recommendations via email.
 - Welcome email and password recovery functionality.
 - Future friend list feature planned for implementation.
+- Security, MoviePedia prioritizes user data security.
+We employ bcrypt encryption to securely hash all user passwords before storing them in our database, ensuring that passwords are never stored in plaintext.

 [Back to the Top](#top)